roman-milk/roman-milk.github.io/charity-begins-next-door.md

  "Nothing a few more meals can't fix," I teased.

  I fucked her in silence for a bit, then rose up to pound her more thoroughly, opening her legs up for better access.
 She pulled her legs back, holding her own ankles nearly parallel with her head.
-Report_Story #5